o19s/solr-tmdb/README.md

 If you don't see any results, trigger a [manual commit](http://localhost:8983/solr/tmdb/update?commit=true).

 # Postman

 [Postman](https://www.postman.com/) is an API development tool, that helps build, run and manage API requests.
 The examples from the TLRE slides exist here too as a Postman Collection (`solr-TLRE-postman_collection.json`).
-We like using Postman becasue it makes tinkering with query parameters nicer and we think it is a useful way to follow along as you learn about tuning search relevance.
+We like using Postman because it makes tinkering with query parameters nicer and we think it is a useful way to follow along as you learn about tuning search relevance.

 If you want to use Postman during the TLRE class: